intel/xFasterTransformer/docs/en/dev_guide.md

 The CommonDecoder inference logic consists 4 stage:
 - *Embedding*: the embedding layer processes the input IDs and stores the embeddings in `embBuf`.
+- *Attention mask*: most of the LLMs are Autoregressive generative model, which predicts outputs based on past.
+Typically the Attention Mask is triangular mask.
 - *Decoder*: the decoder layers will be invoked, and store the results to `outBuf`.
 - *LastLayerNorm*: after all decoder layers finished, the result will pass to a final layernorm.
-- *Predictor* and *beam search*: the final layernorm result will be processed by a predictor (typically a linear layer), and store in `finalOut`.
+- *Predictor*: the final layernorm result will be processed by a predictor (typically a linear layer), and store in `finalOut`.
 If beamSize is more than 1, it will expand the result to make it cover multiple beams.

 If you want to add a new model in xFT, you would focus on the Embedding and Decoder implementation of the new model.